 2005, September 15 – VIA ran the last “Enterprise”.

 2005, October 2 – a tank car threw a wheel on Canadian National’s Kingston Subdivision west of Power Dam Drive.

 2006, March 31 – Domtar Pulp & Paper officially closes.
-Not long afterwards, the shunting engine based in the city’s east end was reassigned, making runs into Cornwall during the weekdays instead.
+Not long afterwards, the shunting engine based in the city’s east end was reassigned to another base of operations, making runs into Cornwall during the weekdays instead.

 2006, June 7 – Canadian National removed the Second Street West grade crossings for the east end of the closed Domtar plant.
 Those two spurs were a constant problem to automobile drivers and repairs in the past never would last long.
 The line into the west end of the company off the SynAgri Spur was removed.